yoyotone/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 got neither a `Response` nor an `Error back from the server, the client closes the connection.

+## Sub-protocols

+In order to understand the different BTP calls, it is necessary to distinguish between the first ("primary") and subsequent ("secondary") sub-protocol entries.
+The primary sub-protocol entry defines what type of action or information is requested of the recipient of the message.
+The secondary sub-protocols should not request additional actions or information.
+If multiple actions or pieces of information are required, multiple separate Messages should be sent.
+The secondary sub-protocols should only modify the request made in the primary sub-protocol, or provide additional contextual data which can be consumed in a readonly way (without affecting the result).

+Likewise, only the primary sub-protocol data in a Response indicates whether result of the request from the Message being responded to actually succeeded or not.

+In Error, Prepare, Fulfill, and Reject calls, the distinction between primary and secondary sub-protocol entries is less strict.

 ## Flow

 BTP uses a simple RPC flow.
 A request-type BTP packet is sent, and a